The Issue

-Pike Street is for people – yet it isn’t built for it
+Pike Street is for people – but it isn’t designed for us

-Thousands flock from near and far to enjoy these streets.
-Yet the streets are needlessly uncomfortable for everybody.
+Thousands flock from near and far to enjoy Capitol Hill.
+Yet the streets are hostile for everybody.

 The sidewalks are full

-Cars in every direction, yet they just end up stuck in the intersection
+Vehicles in every direction, yet they end up stuck in the intersection, blocking traffic and first responders

 • Increase pedestrian access and mobility